This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The history of this beloved treat is as rich as its flavor; it has become an integral part of regional culture since its inception.
 Whether you're looking to try them out or simply want to know more about them, here's everything you need to know about New Orleans pralines!

-The French brought their candy making craftsmanship to the area and taught the Natives and Blacks how to prepare them.
-There's a long history in the black community in New Orleans of making candy: fudge, candy apples, and pralines.
+The French brought their candy-making craftsmanship to the area and taught the Natives and Blacks how to prepare it.
+The black community in New Orleans has a long history of making candy, including fudge, candy apples, and pralines.

 In every school I ever attended, somebody's parents or grandparents made pecan candy and would sell them.
 As a matter of fact, one of them actually took our advice and opened up a business.
 So whenever you're in New Orleans, visit Bernard's Pralines and tell them to tell the owner I sent you.